danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 ## Good practices

-When moving things from private projects to open-source libraries, keep these things in mind:
+If you decide to go open-source, make sure to keep these things in mind:

-* **Access control** - consider what should be public and what should be private.
+* **Access control** - what should be public and what should be private.
+* **System design** - what story should your library tell?
-* **Only expose what's essential** - the things you make public are harder to change later.
+* **Only expose the essential** - things made public are harder to change.
-* **Design with abstractions** - have your library communicate *what* it does, not *how* it does it.
+* **Design with abstractions** - communicate *what* your library does, not *how* it does it.
-* **Loose coupling** - avoid relying on concrete types to make your library flexible and easier to test.
+* **Loose coupling** - avoid relying on concrete types to make your code flexible and easier to test.
 * **Test, test, test** - a nice test foundation will help you verify that things don't break between releases.
 * **Automate** - automate things like linting, versioning, release management etc. as much as possible.

-I have probably overlooked a bunch of things.
-Feel free to add more in the comment section below.
+Many of these bullets are blog posts in themselves.
+For instance, with good unit tests in place, you can hopefully replicate user reported bugs, fix them and be confident that the fix didn't break anything.
+Automation applies to both your own workflows as well as automating community workflows, like validating pull requests.

+## License

+Before releasing your open-source project, it's very important to pick a fitting license, like MIT, GPL etc. In fact, code without an explicit license is NOT open-source and by default copyright protected, with all right given to the author of the code.

+Without a license in place, the author can add a restrictive license any time in the future, and you will have to comply with that change or stop using the code.

 ## Conclusion